zxd1-1/zxd1-1/README.md

 The add_back_the_mean_after_combat_abide2 file  recorded the result of adding back the mean after removing covariates.
 The abide2residual_ matrix_with_age file recorded the residuals before and after removing covariates and adding back the mean data to age regression.
 The folder "abide2 roc curves" was roc curves obtained through 10 times 10-fold cross validation tests on ABIDE II database.
-The abide2feature_ Matrix_ 73.py file was the Python codes that obtained the original topology features.
+The abide2feature_ matrix_ 73.py file was the Python codes that obtained the original topology features.
 The "abide2-importantfeature classification. py" file was the Python codes that were used to obtain important and significantly different features.
 The "abide2-aftercombat residual test. py" file was the Python codes that performed t-tests on residual features, respectively.
 The "abide2-classification.py" file was the Python codes that used residual features as inputting features for classification.